 Another consequence of Trump’s victory is that demographic shifts that were in the process of realigning the two major political parties in the United States have been accelerated.
 Lower-educated whites have moved into the Republican Party.
 College-educated white and minority voters are increasingly Democratic.
 The Democrats could become more ideologically liberal as a result, in both an economic and a cultural sense.
 Republicans could become less ideologically conservative and more nationalist.
 Read more

 The big story in European politics this year was what we, per Andrew Sullivan, have called the continent’s blue-red culture war over modernity.

 “Blue Europe” is internationalist, metrosexual, multicultural and altogether at ease in the twenty-first century.
 “Red Europe” longs for a more homogenous society, more familiarity and stability.

 The tension between these two played out in the British EU referendum.
 It explains the present political turmoil in Poland.
 It was exacerbated by the European migrant crisis.
 And it will likely play a major role in the French presidential election next year, assuming that Marine Le Pen, the leading light of Red Europe, will make it into the second voting round.
 Read more

 Another authoritarian who had a big influence on the year’s events was Turkey’s Recep Tayyip Erdoğan.

-Soon after he survived a military coup attempt and cracked down so hard on internal dissent that Turkish democracy is now at risk, Ryan Bohl explained in “Why Turkey Is Drifting from the West” that the relationship has been tenuous since the end of the Cold War.
+Soon after he survived a military coup attempt and cracked down so hard on internal dissent that Turkish democracy is now at risk, Ryan Bohl explained that the relationship has been tenuous since the end of the Cold War.

 The West once needed Turkey as a bulwark against communism.
 Now that the Soviets are gone, traditional Turkish interests have resurfaced — and they are not necessarily aligned with those of Europe and the United States.